kisanms/Live_Tracker/README.md

   -onboard slider transition
   -signIn transition
 - **Jan 20**:
   - manager can see the intervals location data of emp
+  - Current location area name and date time with proper format